Beginner's Guide

 Stiletto heels

 The most common heel shape for dance heels is the stilettos.
-For this shape, we recommend you start with our 8.5cm or 10cm stiletto heels.
+For this shape, we recommend you start with our 7.5cm, 8.5cm, 9.5cm or 10cm stiletto heels.

-• A heel height of 8.5cm is the minimum recommended for dancing in heels.
-Depending on how comfortable you are in heels in everyday life, or how supple your ankles and feet are, you could challenge yourself by starting with 10cm stiletto heels.
+• A heel height of 8.5cm is often the minimum recommended for dancing in heels.
+Depending on how comfortable you feel in heels in everyday life, or how supple your ankles and feet are, you could challenge yourself by starting with stiletto heels 9.5cm or 10cm high.

 • Note also that your shoe size is an important factor in determining the most suitable heel height for you: if you wear a small size, it will be more difficult to dance with a 10cm heel.
-On the other hand, from a size 40 upwards, an 8.5cm heel might be a little low for you, so it might be more interesting to opt for the 10cm option.
+On the other hand, from a size 40 upwards, an 8.5cm heel might be a little low for you, so it might be more interesting toopt for the 9.5cm or 10cm option.

 • Stiletto heels As a general rule, we don't recommend 11cm heels for beginners: they offer a beautiful silhouette, but their height is more suited to experienced heel dancers.
 If you're a beginner in heels, but you're experienced in ballet and have worked on the flexibility of your ankles and feet, then you may want to opt for an 11cm heel.